All Episodes

 Why do you think this will escalate?

-Well, I'm not sure it will, but I have said that he's put one foot into the Syrian civil war, and if he puts the other in, he will not get out, and it will consume his presidency.
+But I have said that he's put one foot into the Syrian civil war, and if he puts the other in, he will not get out, and it will consume his presidency.

-And I think that would be a mistake because I think his earlier position, no matter how evil Assad and his friends are, Assad, the Russians, the Iranians, Hezbollah are winning the war, and the losers thus far are Al Qaeda and ISIS.
+And I think that would be a mistake, because I think his earlier position, no matter how evil Assad and his friends are, Assad, the Russians, the Iranians, Hezbollah are winning the war, and the losers thus far are al-Qaeda and ISIS.

 He also said, I will say this, Sean, that we are not going into Syria.